Gathering Dreams

 38. Get a smart thermostat

 I love how you can turn on and off the heating from far away.
-I can keep my heating low and then switch it on 15-20 minutes before I get home to get that warm feeling, without having to waste hours of gas for no reason!
+I can keep my heating low and switch it on 15-20 minutes before I get home to get that warm feeling without wasting hours of gas for no reason!

 Stop paying to maintain your home’s comfort when you’re not there, and invest in one today to see savings on your energy bill.